 Early Tennis Career

-Born on August 30, 1982, in Omaha, Nebraska, Andy Roddick is a retired tennis player who is still regarded as one of the world's top tennis players.
+Andrew Stephen Roddick was born on August 30, 1982, in Omaha, Nebraska.
 As a junior competitor, he won six world singles and seven doubles titles.
 In 2000, he was named the top-ranked junior player in the United States and the world, and turned pro that same year.

 In 2007, Roddick won two singles tournaments: The Legg Mason Tennis Classic (for the third time) and the Artois Championships (for the fourth time).
-That same year, he beat the record for the number of consecutive tie-breaks won at the ATP Word Tour, claiming his 18th consecutive tie-break victory at the tournament.
+That same year, he established a record by claiming his 18th consecutive tiebreak victory.
 By the end of 2007, Roddick—coached by tennis legend Jimmy Connors—was ranked fifth by the ATP.

 In 2008, Roddick hired a new coach, Larry Stefanki, who had trained such star players as John McEnroe.
 He made it to the final at Wimbledon in 2009, his fourth Grand Slam final since the 2003 U.S. Open, but lost to rival Roger Federer.
 He would lose to Federer at Wimbledon again in 2010.